 When a building is to be built, the process begins for the construction manager when there is an agreement between the owner and the architect followed by a separate agreement between an owner and the architect called the B132 agreement between the owner and a construction management adviser.
 This agreement follows the A232 that outlines the general conditions of the contract of construction.
 Following this step, the litigious nature established by these first two agreements sets into motion the possibility of many other contracts designed to avoid complaints.

 After these two tasks (get the job and sign documents), A&E is without power and trapped in binding contracts of its own making.
-It can observe well-paid union workers in conflict with the non-union worker through strategic “divide-and-conquer” tactics in the accomplishment of profit.
+It can observe well-paid union workers in conflict with the non-union worker through strategic “divide-and-conquer” tactics to accomplish a profit.
 Profit, of course, is essential.
-It is only the term and structure for defining returns and accruals that are in question — the result involves the intervention with the use of public funds for supply-side subsidies and demand-side incentives of public policy.
+It is only the term and structure for defining returns and accruals that are in question — the result involves the intervention using public funds for supply-side subsidies and demand-side incentives of public policy.

-Change in response to unmet human need is injected into the city-building process to lower the cost of money or support efforts to produce better and safer environments through a variety of zoning and construction regulations.
+Change in response to unmet human needs is injected into the city-building process to lower the cost of money or support efforts to produce better and safer environments through various zoning and construction regulations.
 The result is a maze of contractual requirements.
 Finally, A&E remains relevant in its examination of a long list of issues and concerns related to the use of building materials and construction practices to maintain public welfare and prevent litigation on a project-by-project basis.
-The knowledge drawn from the application of technology in planning, architecture, and engineering in city-building has the power to prove that humanity is not an infestation, but an instrument capable of understanding the full complexity of all the conditions in which a building is made, not as an object in space, but as an addition in a community where much more needs to be done and with whom new partners are needed in a very different type of contract.
+In addition, the knowledge drawn from the application of technology in planning, architecture, and engineering in city-building has the power to prove that humanity is not an infestation but an instrument capable of understanding the full complexity of all the conditions in which a building is made, not as an object in space, but as an addition in a community where much more needs to be done and with whom new partners are needed in a very different type of contract.

-Efforts to change the system from within have resulted in the introduction of technology and law to produce contracts such as presented by the Integrated Project Delivery introduced by the American Institute of Architects in the mid-2000s (AIA pdf here).
+Efforts to change the system from within have resulted in introducing technology and law to produce contracts, such as presented by the Integrated Project Delivery introduced by the American Institute of Architects in the mid-2000s (AIA pdf here).

 As a stimulant to further discussion on this topic, refer your readers to the implementation of IPD ( pdf here) that reviews a dozen projects in the United States.
 I also ask you to refer project experience of A&E firms expressed in the graphic (above) as it relates to the construction trade organizations exhibited in the graphic (below) along with as many other “workers organizations” as you would care to recommend with one additional component – add your focus on the expertise of the construction trades as exhibited by their union representation and by spending about three minutes with some people talking about their life-experience in construction.

-If significant improvements in system management toward a practice of architecture and engineering is to occur it must defer to the lives of people in priority over the property.
-In response to demands for resilience, it must meet the goals of sustainability in preference to weathering the next storm whether it be fire or rage.
+If significant improvements in system management toward a practice of architecture and engineering are to occur, it must defer to people’s lives in priority over the property.
+In response to demands for resilience, it must meet sustainability goals in preference to weathering the next storm, whether it be fire or rage.
 A new relationship between the construction trades, their unions, and A&E can produce the balance needed to move forward as a force for political change.
 Accepting this idea may be essential to eliminating the destructive forces of raw capital at work in the world.

 An improved concept of change that gets well past the profitability of managing time is needed.
 The cold industrialization of construction awaits on the global factory floor.
 In this writer’s mind, a new alliance of architecture, engineering, and construction (AEC) are the best means toward retaining the art and humanity of architecture with the precision of science and engineering sustained by the heart and soul of its human builders.
-Many of the contributions of technology to city-building offer exhilarating promise – the embodied energy in building materials could be sustained for centuries as recyclable, all of its surfaces would collect tactile and sun-energy, the movement of people and goods occurs seamlessly.
+Technology makes many contributions to city-building that offer exhilarating promise.
+The embodied energy in building materials could be sustained for centuries as recyclable.
+All surfaces would collect tactile and energy from the sun, the movement of people and goods occurs seamlessly.
 When these changes can be made to recur there is proof of control.
 With these proofs, one other human problem requires careful examination in the United States because it is the most diverse society on earth.